sandeepnkulkarni/dotnetcore-tutorials/_posts/2020-06-17-create-first-dotnetcore-console-app-on-ubuntu.md

 dotnet build --configuration Release
 ```

-Above command does not run the appliction, it only build a project and all of its dependencies.
+Above command does not run the application, it only build a project and all of its dependencies.

 Sample output: